Institutional Diplomas (DE)

 Training objective:

-Skills acquired at the end of the training:
+Skills acquired upon completion of the training:

 Ensure safety and compliance with applicable regulations.